 Diversity Is Just the First Step.
 Inclusion Comes Next.The Boston Consulting Group

-But millennials and generation Z employees, regardless of how they personally identify, demand a more inclusive and welcoming corporate environment than ever before.
+Many millennials and Generation Z employees identify as “nonbinary,” meaning they don’t belong to traditionally defined male/female gender categories.
+Regardless of how they personally identify, they demand a more inclusive and welcoming corporate environment than ever before.
 Inclusivity and diversity, as Boston Consulting Group outlines in “A New LGBTQ Workforce Has Arrived,” directly benefit a company’s bottom line.
-Workplace diversity and inclusion increases employee satisfaction and retention, boosts innovation and customer satisfaction, all adding to the bottom line.
+Workplace diversity and inclusion increase employee satisfaction and retention, boost innovation and customer satisfaction, all adding to the bottom line.